-- (a) The operator shall report to the DGCA, and to any other organization required to be informed by the DGCA, any accident, serious incident and occurrence as defined in Implementing Standard 006 on Aviation Occurrence Reporting System. - (b) Without prejudice to point (a) the operator shall report to the DGCA and to the organization responsible for the design of the aircraft any incident, malfunction, technical defect, exceeding of technical limitations or occurrence that would highlight inaccurate, incomplete or ambiguous information contained in the operational suitability data, if established or other irregular circumstance that has or may have endangered the safe operation of the aircraft and that has not resulted in an accident or serious incident. - (c) Without prejudice to Implementing Standard 006 on Aviation Occurrence Reporting System, the reports referred in points (a) and (b) shall be made in a form and manner established by the DGCA and shall contain all pertinent information about the conditions known to the operator.

-- (d) Reports shall be made as soon as practicable, but in any case within 72 hours of the operator identifying the condition to which the report relates, unless exceptional circumstances prevent this. - (e) Where relevant, the operator shall produce a follow-up report to provide details of actions it intends to take to prevent similar occurrences in the future, as soon as these actions have been identified.
+- (a) The operator shall report to the DGCA, and to any other organization required to be informed by the DGCA, any accident, serious incident and occurrence as defined in Implementing Standard 006 on Aviation Occurrence Reporting System. - (b) Without prejudice to point (a) the operator shall report to the DGCA and to the organization responsible for the design of the aircraft any incident, malfunction, technical defect, exceeding of technical limitations or occurrence that would highlight inaccurate, incomplete or ambiguous information contained in the operational suitability data, if established or other irregular circumstance that has or may have endangered the safe operation of the aircraft and that has not resulted in an accident or serious incident. - (c) Without prejudice to Implementing Standard 006 on Aviation Occurrence Reporting System, the reports referred in points (a) and (b) shall be made in a form and manner established by the DGCA and shall contain all pertinent information about the conditions known to the operator. - (d) "Reserved" - (e) Where relevant, the operator shall produce a follow-up report to provide details of actions it intends to take to prevent similar occurrences in the future, as soon as these actions have been identified.
 This report shall be produced in a form and manner established by the DGCA.